ezrasingh/acpi-event-manager/WHY.md

 5. Rust applies it to ACPI by storing in `/etc/acpi/events/`
 6. Rust restart the ACPI daemon

-And that's how/why I created ACPI Back-Light Config Manager.
+And that's why I created the [ACPI Event Manager](https://github.com/ezrasingh/acpi-event-manager).

-Now I at least automated the ACPI configuration onto my system.
+Now, I at least automated the ACPI configuration onto my system.
 Maybe in the future I'll update the CLI to **auto detect** the ACPI events and what not with a `setup` sub-command.